Case Studies - Sustainability at Warwick

 From cutting-edge research to community engagement and green campus initiatives, at University of Warwick, we’re on a journey to becoming a more sustainable university.

-Take a look at our sustainability case studies, encompassing our work and projects in Research, Education, Engagement, and Operations.
+Take a look at our environmental sustainability case studies, encompassing our work and projects in Research, Education, Engagement, and Operations.
 You can learn more about how we're engaging with the Sustainable Development Goals, both internally and with our external partners.

 New antibiotic for drug-resistant bacteria found hiding in plain sight